 The film is based on Peter Quilter’s play “End of the Rainbow” and starts at the end, when Ms. Garland embarked on a troubled five-week run at London’s Hippodrome nightclub The Talk of the Town in the winter of 1968, after suffering the consequences of a lifetime of addiction and falling into hard times.
 By then, she was broke and basically homeless.
 Says film director Rupert Goold: “Up until this day, there’s a reason why Judy is still so important to so many people.
 You see her struggles and her ability to overcome them, or to make fun of them, as she was an incredibly funny woman.”
 And to this day, she is still extremely beloved.

-“Judy” is a one of a kind movie with Renée Zellweger in the most memorable role of her career so far, revealing all her fragility and vulnerability.
-She acts, she dances and she sings—she doesn’t mime, she really sings all of Judy’s songs in the film.
+“Judy” is a one-of-a-kind movie with Renée Zellweger in the most memorable role of her career so far, revealing all her fragility and vulnerability.
+She acts, she dances, and she sings—she doesn’t mime, she really sings all of Judy’s songs in the film.
 And although nobody will ever sing like Judy Garland—she is unparalleled—“Judy” takes you on an incredible journey of make-believe.
-It’s not a biopic as the ones we usually get to see, but still, “Judy” brings its leading character back to life more than ever.
+It’s not a biopic like the ones we usually get to see, but still, “Judy” brings its leading character back to life more than ever.
 And what a character she was, so talented and so versatile!

 Mr. Goold, Judy Garland was one of the many stars at MGM.
 Your film is based on the play “Over the Rainbow,” so it was an obvious choice why the film is about Judy Garland.
 But other than that, was there maybe another reason why you chose to do a film about her?

 I think Judy Garland’s legacy is distinct from many of the Golden Age performers.
 Her acting style still feels very fresh.
-Even the “Andy Hardy” films, they’re obviously period, but there’s a directness to the acting that still would work today.
+Even the “Andy Hardy” films are obviously period, but there’s a directness to the acting that still would work today.
 So I was very drawn to her screen persona as an actress.
 When I was growing up in the 1980s, I suppose this sort of pinnacle of Hollywood’s golden image was Marilyn Monroe, the blonde pre-Pamela Anderson ideal woman.
-I think now in our age of identity and questioning certain kinds of social norms, family structures, gender fluidity, or sexual fluidity, in some ways Garland was a very twenty-first century figure.
-Part of that has to do with the kind of life she led, but also because of her rebellion against the studio system, against how actresses should behave, or what they should look like.
+I think now, in our age of identity and questioning certain kinds of social norms, family structures, gender fluidity, or sexual fluidity, in some ways, Garland was a very twenty-first-century figure.
+Part of that has to do with the kind of life she led, and her rebellion against the studio system, against how actresses should behave, or what they should look like.
 The more I read about her life, the more I was drawn to that.
 She was like a maverick figure.

 When you did your research, did you also get in touch with her family?